 In 2016, the Boards of Higher Education and Elementary and Secondary Education looked at whether the state could devise an early college strategy.
 They commissioned a study , done by Parthenon-EY Education Practice, to look at the potential for the development of Early College in Massachusetts The report confirmed that Early College is a promising model that narrows educational opportunity gaps, and that existing programs would provide a powerful base from which to build a broader statewide Early College initiative.
 Following these findings in January 2017, the boards of Elementary and Secondary Education and Higher Education jointly launched an initiative intended to support the expansion of Early College and establish an Early College Designation.
 The boards also created an Early College Joint Committee (ECJC), charged with developing the Early College Designation Process for the Commonwealth.

-Designation Criteria (2017).
+Original Designation Criteria Document (2017)

 List of Current MA Designated Early College programs.